The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 ## Contribute Your Dataset in Four Steps

-1. **Prepare your contribution:** Complete the contribution form to ensure the dataset is ready for contribution and to prepare the required _data card_.
+1. **Prepare your contribution:** Complete the contribution form [below](#contribute-your-dataset) to ensure the dataset is ready for contribution and to prepare the required _data card_.
 2. **Upload the Data:** (Optional) Use our services to host the data.
 Or you can host it yourself, for example, in your own Hugging Face account.
 3. **Review & Categorize Your Submission:** Check that your data is correctly categorized and labeled in our catalog.
 4. **Monitor Usage:** Track how your data is being used and its impact on AI training.